kevinyang-cyen/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Allows users to shop online by seeing product details, adding to cart, and checking out.
+Option available for consumers to login.
+Allows those with Admin privilege to add/update item and category information.

+## Screenshots

 ## Setup